 Construction begun in 1785 and took seventeen years to complete- six years longer than the time required to locate, build, and begin occupying a new federal city, Washington, D.C., ten miles down river.

-The work force was composed of hired hands, indentured servants, and slaves rented from local landowners.
+While the upstream sections of the canal were constructed by hired hands, indentured servants, and some enslaved laborers, the canal around Great and Little Falls was mostly constructed by enslaved laborers rented from local slaveowners.
+This section proved to be the most complicated and treacherous part of the creation of the Patowmack Canal.
 The river's swift currents, solid rock, and constant financial and labor problems hindered progress on the Patowmack Canal at Great Falls.

 Getting around the Great Falls